shelbourn/FreeCodeCamp_Challenges/README.md

 ### Day 35 (07/30/2016)
 * Continued working on my Portfolio Version 2
-* Tweaked the sizing of elements so they scale properly (eg vmax, vmin, vh, and vw)
-* Fixed the scaling of the navbar dropdown when collapsed
+* Applied a linear gradient to the background of the 'Bio' section
-* Finished the general screen panel layout for what I want each section of my portfolio page to look like (YAY!)
+* Designed an SVG section divider to use between text blocks
-* Hours Completed: 2.5
+* Hours Completed: 2

 ### Day 35 (07/31/2016)
 * Continued working on my Portfolio Version 2
-* Tweaked the sizing of elements so they scale properly (eg vmax, vmin, vh, and vw)
-* Fixed the scaling of the navbar dropdown when collapsed
+* Begain sizing the elements in the 'Bio' section
-* Finished the general screen panel layout for what I want each section of my portfolio page to look like (YAY!)
-* Hours Completed: 2.5
+* Hours Completed: 1